 Reidsville is a somewhat small city located in the state of North Carolina.
 With a population of 14,067 people and seven constituent neighborhoods, Reidsville is the 62nd largest community in North Carolina.

-Reidsville is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, Reidsville isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Reidsville are a mix of both white- and blue-collar jobs.
 Overall, Reidsville is a city of sales and office workers, service providers, and production and manufacturing workers.
-There are especially a lot of people living in Reidsville who work in office and administrative support (15.92%), sales jobs (13.26%), and management occupations (7.61%).
+There are especially a lot of people living in Reidsville who work in office and administrative support (16.51%), sales jobs (14.88%), and management occupations (6.81%).

-In terms of college education, Reidsville is nearly on par with the US average for all cities of 21.84%: 17.52% of adults 25 and older in Reidsville have a bachelor's degree or advanced degree.
+In terms of college education, the citizens of Reidsville rank slightly lower than the national average.
+16.44% of adults 25 and older in Reidsville have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.

-The per capita income in Reidsville in 2010 was $21,124, which is middle income relative to North Carolina, and lower middle income relative to the rest of the US.
-This equates to an annual income of $84,496 for a family of four.
-However, Reidsville contains both very wealthy and poor people as well.
+The per capita income in Reidsville in 2010 was $20,979, which is middle income relative to North Carolina, and lower middle income relative to the rest of the US.
+This equates to an annual income of $83,916 for a family of four.

 The most common language spoken in Reidsville is English.
 Other important languages spoken here include Spanish and Chinese.